 Their head is often dome-shaped and has a longer body than Classic Basset Hounds.
 Their iconic cone-shaped longer ears are distinct in appearance.
 Their tail is thicker.
 The coat of Basset Artesien Normand is very short and is often bicolor or tricolor.

-These are vigorous and bodily active who can be adapt well living in a small apartment or having access to the smaller lawn to play.
+These are vigorous and bodily active and can be adapted well to living in a small apartment like apartments for rent in Huntington Beach or having access to the smaller lawn to play.
 Like all hunting dogs, they would chase after any interesting smell for hours or sometimes even days.
 It is advisable to provide them with ample training and good physical and mental workouts to keep them engaged and avoid any behavior issues.

 Owners often even share stories of how they chase them after hounds run after any smells.
 Some even share how to use the owner’s body odour in a piece of cloth to help basset to find his way back home.
 Their bark is loud at strangers but, they will greet guests with much affection.